-on the levels of a firm's corporate abilities.
-Based on a comprehensive secondary data set, our results show that customer satisfaction plays a significant role in the relationship between CSR and firm market value and that a proper combination of both CSR initiatives and product-related abilities is important.
+How is CSR related to firm market value and why do CSR initiatives result in financial gains for some firms but losses for others?
+Our study suggests that the answer to these questions is two-fold: (1) CSR affects market value partially via the mediator of customer satisfaction and (2) returns to CSR can be both positive and negative depending on the levels of a firm's corporate abilities.
+Based on a comprehensive secondary dataset, our results show that customer satisfaction plays a significant role in the relationship between CSR and firm market value, and that a proper combination of both CSR initiatives and product-related abilities is important.
 These results have implications for both marketing theory and practice.

-Before presenting the implications, we note that FAMA's survey-based measure of CSR is an important limitation of this article.
-As we detailed in the "Data and Variables" section, the FAMA ratings are one possible source of CSR information and thus restrict our analysis and conclusion.
-To inspire greater confidence in our findings, further research should also attempt to replicate and extend our analysis with alternative measures of CSR.
-For example, measuring direct spending on CSR initiatives with a large-scale record of CSR monetary expenses across many firms (if obtained reliably from third-party agencies or firms' own reporting; see Margolis and Walsh 2003; Orlitzky, Schmidt, and Rynes 2003; Tsoutsoura 2004) would put CSR on par with measures such as advertising and R&D investments.
-A clear advantage of this direct approach is that marketing researchers would be able to compare and contrast the financial returns to these different types of spending in an ideal way (i.e., by uncovering the relative, incremental, and synergistic impact of CSR, advertising, and R&D on a firm's market value).
+Before presenting the implications, we note that FAMA's survey-based measure of CSR is an important limitation of this paper.
+As we detailed in the measures section, the FAMA ratings are one possible source of CSR information and obviously restrict our analysis and conclusion.
+To inspire greater confidence in our findings, future research should also attempt to replicate and extend our analysis with alternative measures of CSR.
+For example, measuring direct spending on CSR initiatives with a large-scale record of CSR monetary expenses across many firms (if obtained reliably from third-party agencies or firms' own reporting; see Margolis and Walsh 2003; Orlitzky, Schmidt, and Rynes 2003; Tsoutsoura 2004) would put CSR at par with measures such as advertising and R&D investments.
+A clear advantage of this direct approach is that marketing researchers would be able to compare and contrast the financial returns to these different types of spending in an ideal way (i.e., by uncovering the relative, incremental, and synergistic impact of CSR, adverting, and R&D on a firm's market value).